mapbender/mapbender-documentation/en/development/twig.rst

 Documentation
 *************
-Read more about Twig in Twig documentation the http://twig.sensiolabs.org/.
+If you want to know more about twig check out the documentation under http://twig.sensiolabs.org .
 You find a good introduction in the Symfony documentation **Creating and using Templates** http://symfony.com/doc/current/templating.html